Successfully Operating the BC-375-E

 The most important things to do to your BC-375/BC-191 transmitter are:

-1. If you're going to operate using a +24vdc battery setup then reduce power output to around 50 watts.
+1. If you're going to operate using a +24vdc battery setup then reduce power output to around 40 to 50 watts.
 This will improve modulation symmetry.
 You can increase the power to 65 watts for operation of the BC-191 on the RA-34 power supply.
 If running a BC-375 on a high-current +28vdc power source, like the PP-1104, RF power can be increased to 75 watts on voice.

 2. Dynamically Neutralize the TU at the frequency you intend to operate the transmitter.
 This is the most important step for "clean sounding" audio without the typical BC-375 "fuzzy" sound.
 This step is necessary no matter how you are powering the transmitter.
 If you have "matching" TUs for the transmitter, that is, the serial numbers all match indicating that the TU to be used is the original one for the transmitter, you might find that the neutralization is very close already.
 However, it's very strongly recommended that the neutralization be set by the "dynamic" method, even on matching TUs, to assure the absolute best sounding and cleanest audio from your BC-375.

 3. Find a high quality Carbon Microphone or use an Electret substitute.
 Quality sound will usually require a new Carbon element in order to have the response necessary for good audio modulation.
 Remember, we are trying to achieve "clean" audio with the "military" sound - not Broadcast Quality audio.
 If you're looking for Broadcast audio, you'll never find it in a BC-375 or BC-191.